-Through a virtual network: You can deploy VMs, and other types of Azure resources to a virtual network.
-Examples of resources include Azure App Service Environments, the Azure Kubernetes Service (AKS), and Azure Virtual Machine Scale Sets.
-To view a complete list of Azure resources that you can deploy into a virtual network, see Virtual network service integration.
+Virtual network: You can deploy VMs and other types of Azure resources in a virtual network.
+Examples of resources include App Service Environments, Azure Kubernetes Service (AKS), and Azure Virtual Machine Scale Sets.
+To view a complete list of Azure resources that you can deploy in a virtual network, see Deploy dedicated Azure services into virtual networks.

-Through a virtual network service endpoint: Extend your virtual network private address space and the identity of your virtual network to Azure service resources.
-Examples of resources include Azure Storage accounts and Azure SQL Database, over a direct connection.
+Virtual network service endpoint: You can extend your virtual network's private address space and the identity of your virtual network to Azure service resources over a direct connection.
+Examples of resources include Azure Storage accounts and Azure SQL Database.
 Service endpoints allow you to secure your critical Azure service resources to only a virtual network.
-To learn more, see Virtual network service endpoints overview.
+To learn more, see Virtual network service endpoints.

-Through virtual network peering: You can connect virtual networks to each other, enabling resources in either virtual network to communicate with each other, using virtual network peering.
-The virtual networks you connect can be in the same, or different, Azure regions.
+Virtual network peering: You can connect virtual networks to each other by using virtual peering.
+The resources in either virtual network can then communicate with each other.
+The virtual networks that you connect can be in the same, or different, Azure regions.
 To learn more, see Virtual network peering.

 Communicate with on-premises resources

 Point-to-site virtual private network (VPN): Established between a virtual network and a single computer in your network.
 Each computer that wants to establish connectivity with a virtual network must configure its connection.
-This connection type is great if you're just getting started with Azure, or for developers, because it requires little or no changes to your existing network.
+This connection type is useful if you're just getting started with Azure, or for developers, because it requires few or no changes to an existing network.
 The communication between your computer and a virtual network is sent through an encrypted tunnel over the internet.
-To learn more, see Point-to-site VPN.
+To learn more, see About point-to-site VPN.

-Site-to-site VPN: Established between your on-premises VPN device and an Azure VPN Gateway that is deployed in a virtual network.
+Site-to-site VPN: Established between your on-premises VPN device and an Azure VPN gateway that's deployed in a virtual network.
 This connection type enables any on-premises resource that you authorize to access a virtual network.
 The communication between your on-premises VPN device and an Azure VPN gateway is sent through an encrypted tunnel over the internet.
 To learn more, see Site-to-site VPN.

 Azure ExpressRoute: Established between your network and Azure, through an ExpressRoute partner.
 This connection is private.
 Traffic doesn't go over the internet.
-To learn more, see ExpressRoute.
+To learn more, see What is Azure ExpressRoute?.

 Filter network traffic

-You can filter network traffic between subnets using either or both of the following options:
+You can filter network traffic between subnets by using either or both of the following options:

-Network virtual appliances: A network virtual appliance is a VM that performs a network function, such as a firewall, WAN optimization, or other network function.
-To view a list of available network virtual appliances that you can deploy in a virtual network, see Azure Marketplace.
+Network virtual appliances: A network virtual appliance is a VM that performs a network function, such as a firewall or WAN optimization.
+To view a list of available network virtual appliances that you can deploy in a virtual network, go to Azure Marketplace.

 Route network traffic

-Azure routes traffic between subnets, connected virtual networks, on-premises networks, and the Internet, by default.
-You can implement either or both of the following options to override the default routes Azure creates:
+Azure routes traffic between subnets, connected virtual networks, on-premises networks, and the internet, by default.
+You can implement either or both of the following options to override the default routes that Azure creates:

-Route tables: You can create custom route tables with routes that control where traffic is routed to for each subnet.
-Learn more about route tables.
+Route tables: You can create custom route tables that control where traffic is routed to for each subnet.

-Border gateway protocol (BGP) routes: If you connect your virtual network to your on-premises network using an Azure VPN Gateway or ExpressRoute connection, you can propagate your on-premises BGP routes to your virtual networks.
-Learn more about using BGP with Azure VPN Gateway and ExpressRoute.
+Border gateway protocol (BGP) routes: If you connect your virtual network to your on-premises network by using an Azure VPN gateway or an ExpressRoute connection, you can propagate your on-premises BGP routes to your virtual networks.

-Integrating Azure services to an Azure virtual network enables private access to the service from virtual machines or compute resources in the virtual network.
-You can integrate Azure services in your virtual network with the following options:
+Integrating Azure services with an Azure virtual network enables private access to the service from virtual machines or compute resources in the virtual network.
+You can use the following options for this integration:

-Using Private Link to access privately a specific instance of the service from your virtual network and from on-premises networks.
+Use Azure Private Link to privately access a specific instance of the service from your virtual network and from on-premises networks.

-You can also access the service using public endpoints by extending a virtual network to the service, through service endpoints.
+Access the service over public endpoints by extending a virtual network to the service, through service endpoints.
 Service endpoints allow service resources to be secured to the virtual network.

-There are certain limits around the number of Azure resources you can deploy.
+There are limits to the number of Azure resources that you can deploy.
 Most Azure networking limits are at the maximum values.
-However, you can increase certain networking limits as specified on the virtual network limits page.
+However, you can increase certain networking limits.
+For more information, see Networking limits.

 Virtual networks and availability zones